 At the Astana Summit of 1998, the Statute of the Secretariat was adopted and at the Baku Summit of 2000, it was decided to establish the Permanent Secretariat in Türkiye.
 However, due to Uzbekistan’s attendance at a lower level at subsequent summits and due to Turkmenistan’s reservations over some issues, concrete steps towards the establishment of the Secretariat could not be taken.

 At the Nakhchivan Summit of 2009 the Nakhchivan Agreement on Establishment of the Cooperation Council of Turkic Speaking States was signed and, subsequently, entered into force in November 2010.
 Also at the 10th Summit held in Istanbul in 2010 Cooperation Council of Turkic Speaking States became operational and Ambassador Halil Akıncı of Türkiye was appointed by Presidents as the Secretary General of the Secretariat with headquarters in Istanbul.

-Nine Summits have been held in Almaty, Bishkek, Gabala, Bodrum, Astana, Cholpon-Ata, Baku, Istanbul and Samarkand since the establishment of the organization.
-Heads of State also met at two Extraordinary Summits in April 2020 (online) and March 2023 (in Ankara) as well as at the Unofficial Turkistan Summit in March 2021 (online).
+Since the establishment of the Organization, ten Summits have been convened in Almaty, Bishkek, Gabala, Bodrum, Astana, Cholpon-Ata, Baku, Istanbul, Samarkand, and Astana.
+Additionally, Heads of State gathered for two Extraordinary Summits in April 2020 (online) and March 2023 (in Ankara), along with the Unofficial Turkistan Summit in March 2021 (online).

 This major annual event is convened with the participation of the Presidents of Member States, Foreign Ministers and other Ministers as appropriate.